 An ideal place for a short walk through ponds, reedbeds, meadows and trees, with plenty of wildlife and fen heritage to explore.

 The Wildlife Trust Countryside Centre is a wonderful place to explore the inter-connected worlds of plants, animals and fenland heritage.
-The indoor centre, open during events and office hours (usually Monday-Friday, 8.30-4.30pm) is a converted Victorian brickworks, with the fascinating brick kiln still visible through windows.
-You can touch and feel many of the ancient fen and wildlife finds on display.
+The Centre is not a visitor centre but is open during events.
+However toilet facilities are open 10-3pm every day (when staff are on site in attendance).
 The surrounding nature reserve is free to visit at any time, throughout the year.

 We offer a wide range of group visits at the centre, including interactive school and education programmes, youth activities, guided walks, sensory experiences, and memory box/ reminiscence visits.
 Take a look at the education services and community services pages for more details.
 The centre is also available for hire - please contact us for more details.